lkinkelin/external-secrets/docs/platform-admin.md

 - **Shared ClusterSecretStore** - Centralized secret management, all teams use your ClusterSecretStore
 - **Managed SecretStore per namespace** - You create isolated SecretStores per team
 - **ESO as a Service** - Teams manage their own SecretStores, you provide the platform

-See: [Multi-Tenancy Guide](guides/multi-tenancy.md) for detailed comparisons with diagrams.

 ---